BoBch27/firevault-go/README.md

 		- func: A function of type `ValidationFn`.
 The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.
+				- path: A `string` which contains the field's path (using dot-separation).
-				- field: A `reflect.Value` of the field.
+				- value: A `reflect.Value` of the field.
 				- param: A `string` which will be validated against.
 			- *Returns*:
 				- result: A `bool` which returns `true` if check has passed, and `false` if it hasn't.